 If this happens, it’s dangerous to stop taking the drug “cold turkey.”
 Stopping abruptly may produce withdrawal symptoms, including irritability, nausea, tremor, dizziness, rapid heart rate, blood pressure changes, and seizures.
 It might also bring on convulsions, hallucinations, psychosis, or behavioral disorders.
 Generally speaking, more severe withdrawal symptoms come with greater doses and longer use of a potent chemical, like Rivotril.

 To prevent health endangerment, a gradual reduction in dose may be best.
 The doctor can advise.7

 Stopping the abuse likely requires a rehab treatment program for Rivotril addiction.
 But how does a person find one that’s reputable and offers world-class facilities and services?

 Michael’s House integrates the services of various medical and mental health teams to help people make the transition to sobriety.
 We can provide the kind of comprehensive care that treats and begins to bring healing to the “whole person.”
-Contact Michael’s House anytime – day or night –using our toll-free line to find out more about Rivotril abuse recovery.
+Contact Michael’s House at 760.548.4032 to find out more about Rivotril abuse recovery.

 1. “Prescription Depressant Medications.”
 NIDA for Teens.
 National Institute on Drug Abuse (NIDA).
 13 July 2017.
 Accessed 4 August 2017.